Thieme and Thieme Chemistry actively promote scientific engagement and excellence in chemical research with a comprehensive awards program.

 The Thieme-IUPAC Prize is awarded based on scientific merit for independent research dealing with synthesis in the broadest context of organic chemistry, including organometallic chemistry, medicinal and biological chemistry, designed molecules, and materials.
 It is presented every two years.

-This award presented every two years by Thieme and Science of Synthesis honors female chemists within the first 15 years of their independent career for their outstanding achievements in organic chemistry, broadly defined to include medicinal, biological, organometallic, or materials chemistry, and related areas.The prize includes an award of € 5,000.
+This award, presented every two years by Thieme and Science of Synthesis, honors female chemists within the first 15 years of their independent career for their outstanding achievements in organic chemistry, broadly defined to include medicinal, biological, organometallic, or materials chemistry, and related areas.The prize includes an award of € 5,000.

 The Thieme Chemistry Journals Award is presented since 1999 every year to up-and-coming researchers worldwide who are in the early stages of their independent academic career as assistant or junior professors.
 The awardees are selected exclusively by the editorial board members of SYNTHESIS, SYNLETT, and SYNFACTS who constantly watch out for promising, young individuals working in chemical synthesis and catalysis or closely related areas of organic chemistry.